RELYENCE SOFTWARE FOR AIAG & VDA FMEA

 - Results Documentation

-One of the newest innovations found in the AIAG & VDA standard is Action Priority, or AP.
-Action Priority is a new rating method for risk assessment that can be used in your FMEAs.
+Action Priority, or AP, is a rating method for risk assessment that can be used in your FMEAs.

 - H (Priority High): These items are the highest priority for review and action.
 You need to either recommend an appropriate action to improve Prevention and/or Detection Controls for this item, or document why your current Controls are acceptable.